TITLE 77: PUBLIC HEALTH

 2) Minimum Size.
-A grease interceptor installed on the same floor as the fixture shall have one-half the liquid holding capacity of the fixture.
-A grease interceptor located on a floor below the fixture shall have sixty percent of the liquid holding capacity of the fixture.
-To determine the liquid holding capacity in gallons of a plumbing fixture, multiply the length by the width by the height in inches, and divide by 231.
-Where two (2) or more sinks or receptacles are connected to an interceptor the liquid holding capacity shall be based on the combined volume of the fixtures served.
+A grease interceptor installed on the same floor as the fixture shall have one-half the liquid-holding capacity of the fixture.
+A grease interceptor located on a floor below the fixture shall have 60 percent of the liquid-holding capacity of the fixture.
+To determine the liquid-holding capacity in gallons of a plumbing fixture, the length is multiplied by the width by the height in inches and divided by 231.
+Where two or more sinks or receptacles are connected to an interceptor the liquid holding capacity shall be based on the combined volume of the fixtures served.

-3) No grease interceptor shall receive the discharge from a food waste disposal or a commercial dishwashing machine.
+3) No grease interceptor shall receive the discharge from a food waste disposal.